 - High white blood cell count

-The involved portion of the colon may need to be removed with surgery if you have:
+The involved portion of the colon may need to be removed for patients with:

 - Hole (perforation) in the colon